-- Given our extensive geographic reach, we will continue to look for opportunity to establish alliances and partnerships including potentially in developing or underdeveloped countries. - We also aim to improve our governance by holding all our suppliers around the world to our standard of integrity.
+- We are also focusing on our existing structure of governance.
+We want to review and update all of our systems, policies, and procedures to ensure they align and support our sustainability journey. - Given our extensive geographic reach, we will continue to look for opportunity to establish alliances and partnerships including potentially in developing or underdeveloped countries. - We also aim to improve our governance by holding all our suppliers around the world to our standard of integrity.
 A new supplier due diligence program was implemented in 2021.

-There has been a number of environmental and social community outreach activities initiated in the year and includes donations to local charities throughout the world to help combat poverty, participation in charity races that provide monies for rehabilitation and treatment of sick and disabled children, skydives to raise money for Endometriosis and Green Day initiative which is when employees cleaned up of local areas in their area.
+There has been a number of environmental and social community outreach activities initiated in the year and includes donations to local charities throughout the world to help combat poverty, renovation of tables at facilities instead of purchasing new tables, participation in Safety Bicycle Ride, developing a new eco-friendly power transformer and Green Day initiative which is when employees cleaned up of local areas in their area.